Bachelor of Science in Geosciences

 3

-Required Science Core–MATH 142 and choose two courses from the approved list (CHEM 171 and CHEM 171L are required for the Professional Geology Concentration).
+Required Science Core–choose two courses from the approved list (CHEM 171 and CHEM 171L are required for the Professional Geology certificate).

 University Competencies and Proficiencies